ng-web-apis/universal/README.md

 Add constants imported from this package to providers of your `ServerAppModule`.
 Typically, you can also use these mocks for tests.
-Idea of this package is — you shouldn't have to mock DOM on the server side or test `isPLatformBrowser` all the time.
+Idea of this package is — you shouldn't have to mock DOM on the server side or test `isPlatformBrowser` all the time.
 Instead, you leverage Angular DI system to abstract from implementation.
 When possible, this package will provide the same functionality on the server side as you have in browser.
 In other cases you will get type-safe mocks and you can at least be sure you will not have